 The Company's effective tax rate differs from statutory rates of 21% for U.S. federal income tax purposes and 12.5% to 25% for mainland China income tax purpose due to the effects of the valuation allowance and certain permanent differences as they pertain to book-tax differences in employee stock-based compensation and non-US research expense.
 A new requirement to capitalize and amortize previously deductible research and experimental expenses resulting from a change in Section 174 made by the Tax Cuts and Jobs Act of 2017 (the "TCJA") became effective on January 1, 2022.
 Under the TCJA, the Company is required to capitalize, and subsequently amortize R&D expenses over fifteen years for research activities conducted outside of the U.S. The capitalization of overseas R&D expenses resulted in a significant increase in the Company's global intangible low-taxed income inclusion beginning in 2022.
 Pursuant to the Corporate Income Tax Law of mainland China, all of the Company's mainland China subsidiaries are liable to mainland China Corporate Income Taxes at a rate of 25%, except for ACM Shanghai and ACM Lingang.
 According to Guoshuihan 2009 No. 203, an entity certified as an "advanced and new technology enterprise" is entitled to a preferential income tax rate of 15%.
-ACM Shanghai was certified as an "idvanced and new technology enterprise" in 2012 and again in 2016, 2018, and 2021, effective until December 31, 2023, and is expected to be re-certified for future years in 2024.
-In 2022, ACM Shanghai was certified as an eligible integrated circuit production enterprise and was entitled to a preferential income tax rate of 15%.
-ACM Lingang New area in China (Shanghai) Pilot Free Trade Zone are entitled to a preferential income tax rate of 15%.
-ACM Lingang was certified for this in 2021, and this preferential income tax rate of 15% for the year ended December 31, 2023 and 12.5% for the years ended December 31, 2023 and 2021.
+ACM Shanghai was certified as an "advanced and new technology enterprise" in 2012 and again in 2016, 2018, and 2021, effective until December 31, 2023, and is expected to be re-certified for future years in 2024.
+In 2022, ACM Shanghai was certified as an eligible integrated circuit production enterprise and was entitled to a preferential income tax rate of 12.5% from January 1, 2020 to December 31, 2022.
+Certain entities which meet requirements according to the Policy of the Lingang New area in China (Shanghai) Pilot Free Trade Zone are entitled to a preferential income tax rate of 15%.
+ACM Lingang was certified for this in 2021, and this preferential income tax rate is valid from January 1, 2020 until December 31, 2024.
+The provision for mainland China corporate income tax for ACM Shanghai is calculated by applying the income tax rate of 15% for the year ended December 31, 2023 and 12.5% for the years ended December 31, 2022 and 2021.